How Celebrities Use Pregnancy For P.R.

 As someone who covers entertainment for a living, I'm always eager for a glimpse into the inner working of the well-oiled celebrity machine.
 And on Friday, two separate incidents painted a pretty interesting picture of how, and why, celebrities talk about pregnancy.

 The first, obviously, was the major news, reported by TMZ on Friday afternoon, that Kylie Jenner was expecting a child with Travis Scott.
-The second, less-obvious but much-publicized, was the ill-thought out joke made by Ian Somerhalder about throwing out wife Nikki Reed's birth control pills so they could start a family.
+The second, less obvious but much publicised, was the ill-thought-out joke made by Ian Somerhalder about throwing out wife Nikki Reed's birth control pills so they could start a family.

 Advertisement

-So, though the 90-minute special made no mention of the 20-year-old's rumored pregnancy, the Friday leak all but guaranteed that people would tune in, and that headlines would reflect this renewed Kardashian interest.
-It is, for all intents and purposes, a perfect example of good P.R., the product of careful Kardashian planning.
+So, though the 90-minute special made no mention of the 20-year-old's rumoured pregnancy, the Friday leak all but guaranteed that people would tune in, and that headlines would reflect this renewed Kardashian interest.
+It is, for all intents and purposes, a perfect example of good PR, the product of careful Kardashian planning.

 Advertisement